-NOTE: The display examples in this guide were composed on an iPhone in portrait orientation.
-There may be minor difference on an Android device.
+NOTE: The display examples in this guide were composed on iPhone in portrait orientation.
 You can also view the app in landscape mode.
-On tablet sized devices, there are minor differences in layout due to the larger display size.
+On iPad, there are minor differences in layout due to the larger display size.
+In addition, the app supports Apple's Split View which allows you to display two apps on an iPad's screen at the same time.
+You can view Echo Meter Touch at the same time as another app, for example a GPS app, a weather app, or a notes app.